Diabetes insipidus (DI) is a rare disorder that can occur as a consequence of histiocytosis involving the pituitary gland.

 It should not be confused with the more common diabetes mellitus, also known as sugar diabetes, which results from too much sugar in the blood.
 Although both disorders have similar symptoms, in every other way including the cause and treatment, they are completely unrelated diseases.

 The rate of occurrence for DI is not known, because there has been no organized method to count the number of patients.
+Some patients will present the symptoms of DI before receiving a diagnosis of histiocytosis, so communication with your physician about the possible connection between Diabetes Insipidus and histiocytosis, or other conditions, should be discussed.

 Diabetes insipidus is a result of damage to the pituitary gland, a small gland at the base of the brain which stores and releases a hormone called ADH (antidiuretic hormone), also known as vasopressin.
 This hormone normally causes the kidney to control the amount of water released as urine from the body.
 When the pituitary is damaged, the kidneys lose too much water (increased urination), which then leads to increased thirst.

 Diabetes insipidus is diagnosed with a water deprivation test, which measures changes in body weight, blood values, urine output, and urine composition when fluids are withheld over a several-hour period.
 It is very important that this test be supervised by a knowledgeable physician in a medical setting.
-An x-ray test called an MRI scan is sometimes performed to see if there is change in the brain and pituitary area, but this test alone cannot diagnose DI.
+An MRI scan is sometimes performed to see if there is change in the brain and pituitary area, but this test alone cannot diagnose DI.

 The most common symptoms associated with diabetes insipidus (DI) are extreme thirst and excessive urination.
 Some patients may drink as much as a full glass of fluids every 10 to 20 minutes.
 As DI may start in the toddler age group, the excessive thirst and asking for fluids may be misinterpreted as “bad behavior” or habit and parents may be mistakenly told to withhold fluids to break the habit.
 It is important that these children are allowed open access to fluids until treatment is started.
 If unable to find fluids easily, some children have been known to drink directly from faucets, baths, pet dishes, swimming pools, and other unusual sources around the home.